 The next item included is a ‘double-sided island map and poster’.
 This means there’s a poster on one side and map of the game’s island on the other.
 The problem with including a poster is the fact that it has to be folded in order to fit into the box, so it’s never really going to look good on your wall.
 But the map is a nice extra, you don’t see that so often anymore.

-Then there’s an art book, which is a bit small, but at least it has a hard cover, and I like the dimensions of the pages.
+Then there’s an art book, which is a bit small, but at least it has a hard cover, and we like the dimensions of the pages.
 There are some really nice artworks in it, especially the environments.
 On the first page there’s a comment by the senior art director, and the end is reserved for character artworks.

 Also included: some downloadable content.
 The first code gives you access to 10 downloadable tracks from the original score.
-While it is nice to have the soundtrack, I really prefer to have it on CD as opposed to a download you can only use on your console.
+While it is nice to have the soundtrack, we really prefer to have it on CD as opposed to a download you can only use on your console.
 Also, 10 tracks seems a little bit meager, but, oh well.

 There’s also a code with which you can register on Square-Enix’ website, and one for the multiplayer that gives you a ‘Hitman Absolution Weapons Pack’: 3 guns from Hitman to be used in the Tomb Raider online mode.
 Lastly, the game comes with a 14 day Gold trial for Xbox Live.

-While this may not be the most amazing collector’s edition I’ve seen, there isn’t much to complain about either.
-I like the box, it’s sturdy and compact, and the art book is better than what you usually get.
+While this may not be the most amazing collector’s edition we’ve seen, there isn’t much to complain about either.
+We like the box, it’s sturdy and compact, and the art book is better than what you usually get.
 You also have to keep in mind that this was never intended as an expensive collector’s item, it was about the same price as the regular version, with the Collector’s Edition being the pricy choice.
 So, a pretty good collector’s edition for its price.